-Figure 27.
-Schematic diagram showing positions of arthropod subplots A-H
+Figure 28.
+Schematic diagram showing positions of arthropod subplots A-H. Starting from the 2021-season, only 4 pitfall traps (A-D) per plot are opened.

-Note the full hour of the day, when the traps in each plot are emptied.
+Note the full hour of the day when the traps in each plot are emptied.